tyler-cromwell/Mantle/arch/README.md

 # Arch
 This directory contains all architecture specific code.
-Currently, only x86 will be supported.

 ## Directories
-- `boot` - Contains all code for booting/starting the Kernel.
+- `x86` - Contains code specific to the x86 architecture.